Treat Them Like Brothers: God Spoke to a Factory Owner

 From Polycarp to the underground church in China, these historical testimonies prove that faith holds under pressure.
 Real stories spanning 2,000 years.

-If He Did It for Them: 1,600 Testimonies of God's Faithfulness
+If He Did It for Them: 1,800+ Testimonies of Faithfulness

-George Muller never asked anyone for money, yet God provided for thousands of orphans.
-His story is one of 1,600+ in The Grace Record.
+George Muller never asked for money, yet God fed thousands.
+His story is one of 1,800+ in the Grace Record.
 If God did it for them, He can do it for you.